Kohlrabi

 Purple Vienna Kohlrabi

-Description: Purple Vienna is an attractive kohlrabi variety with purple skin and crisp, white flesh.
-It has a slightly stronger flavor than white varieties.
+Description: Purple Vienna has vibrant purple skin with crisp white flesh and a stronger flavor than white varieties.

 Kossak